UserDipanshu/Web_bug_fixing_assignment/ReadMe.md

 ## 6. Submission Guidelines

 **Share Zip folder:**
-   Share your code by making zip folder with proper documentation using readme file on the provided mail id ashokgupta@mrmprocom.com.
+   Share your code by making zip folder and email it to ashokgupta@mrmprocom.com (CC: hr-department@mrmprocom.com) with the subject "Take home exercise submission for Fullstack Engineer position".
+   Please ensure to add the following in the Zip folder:
+1. **Resume**: Your updated resume.
+2. **Bug.txt**:
+    A text file explaining the bug in the code and how you fixed the code.
+3. **Code**:
+    A copy of the code with the bug fixed and the chat application working properly.
+Please commit your changes to git with proper commit messages.

 ## 7. FAQ